ottagit/git_push_freshman/CONTRIBUTING.md

   notifying your project lead on your proposed chages.</li>
 </ol>

-For those new to contributing to open source projects, check out this guide <a href="https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/">contributing to open source projects on GitHub
+For those completely new to contributing to open source projects, check out this guide <a href="https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/">contributing to open source projects on GitHub
 </a>